White privilege is real. Patriarchy is real. Straight privilege is real. Privilege is not linear. It overlaps and intersects.

 When you acknowledge your privilege, great things can be done…

-In school, every student will learn about white history, but if you are from another culture, you will realize that the curriculum has very little representation or none at all.
-We are Métis and one teacher added a chapter to her history classes when my daughter pointed out that white history spoke about progression, but Native American was only referred to in the colonial past.
-Most Natives don’t live in teepees anymore.
+In school, every student will learn about white history, but if you are from another culture, you will realize that the curriculum has very little representation, inaccurate or bias information or no mention at all.